Dr. Shirley's Web Courses

 AD 1864

-Leon Pinsker writes "Autoemancipation" (published 1882), and argues for the foundation of a Jewish state
+Leon Pinsker wrote "Autoemancipation" (published 1882), and argued for the foundation of a Jewish state

 AD 1873-1956

-Leo Back, theologian of Reform Judaism, was put in Teresienstadt German concentration camp
+Leo Back, theologian of Reform Judaism, put in Teresienstadt German concentration camp during WWII

 AD 1874-1952